joaom00/scrollen/README.md

 And that is!
 Now you can use the utilities functions that are provided by the hook!

-### Example

-See the example in demo where is created a fake chat

 ## Documentation

-First of all, the hook uses the Component Store API from Ariakit, refer to the [Ariakit docs](https://ariakit.org/guide/component-stores) to learn how you can use.
+First of all, the hook uses the Component Store API from Ariakit, refer to the [Component Stores Guide](https://ariakit.org/guide/component-stores) to learn how you can use.

 ### Props